-As of now, total 1711 school units have been preparing mid day meal through LPG based cooking system.
+As of now, total 1711 school units have been preparing mid day meal through LPG based cooking system and 1641 schools will be provided fund for procurement of LPG in schools.

 2.9.2 Steps taken by State to provide LPG as fuel in MDM in all schools.